marc2332/freya/readme.md

 - [ ] Better touchpad support
 - [ ] SVG support
 - [ ] Move layout calculation from the layout engine into the node's state?
 Not sure.
+- [ ] Render shadows one layer below it's element to avoid overlapping with it's siblings

 MIT License